 - At the appointment, your dentist will take an x-ray of the damaged tooth to examine it more closely using HD images.

 - Next, you’ll receive a local anesthetic to numb the tooth and the surrounding area.

 - Once the tooth is numb, your dentist places a protective sheet over the area, called a dental dam, to isolate the affected tooth from the rest of your mouth.
 The idea is to keep the tooth clean and free from saliva during the root canal.

-- Your dentist uses tools to make an opening at the center of the crown of the tooth, or the flat part where you chew your food.
+- Your dentist uses tools to make an opening at the center of the tooth’s crown or the flat part where you chew your food.

-- A dentist uses very small tools to clean out the pulp and root canals to prepare the space for a filling.
+- A dentist uses small tools to clean out the pulp and root canals to prepare the space for a filling.
 The idea is to clean out any damaged and infected areas.
-Your dentist will also disinfect the inside of your tooth to make sure it is completely clean.
+Your dentist will also disinfect the inside of your tooth to ensure it is completely clean.

 - Then you receive a temporary filling until a permanent one can be made to cap off the tooth while keeping the gutta-percha intact.

-- At your next appointment, your dentist will remove the temporary filling and replace it with a permanent one.
-Your natural tooth remains intact and stronger than it was before the root canal.
+- At your next appointment, your dentist will replace the temporary filling with a permanent one.
+Your natural tooth remains intact and stronger than before the root canal.